 A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.

 It is the student's responsibility to drop or officially withdraw from the class.
-See General Catalog for details.
+I do not drop students!